edgarpf/aws-networking/README.md

 * Use a Route 53 public and private hosted zone for example.com and perform subdomain delegation for dev.example.com if the name server for subdomain “dev.example.com” should reside on-premises.
 * If tou have many private subdomains (sub.example.com) you can create a single Route 53 Private Hosted Zone for the zone sub.example.com and associate it with the three VPCs.
 * The Proxy Protocol v2 is an option in NLB which appends the source IP in the TCP packet header if the servers are in on-premise and ALB will not do source IP preservation.
+* The NAT gateway does not support fragmented packets.
+* BGP advertised routes per route table (propagated routes) is 100.
+This quota cannot be increased.
+If you require more than 100 prefixes, advertise a default route.
+* If you advertise more than 100 routes over the BGP session, the BGP session will go into an idle state with the BGP session DOWN.
+* The maximum S2S VPN per region is 50.
+* Use an Amazon EC2 instance VPN for the desktop, mobile, and partner VPN connections.
+Use features of the VPN instance to limit routing and connectivity.
+* If you configure a proxy on an Amazon EC2 instance launched with an attached IAM role, ensure that you exempt the address used to access the instance metadata.
+To do this, set the NO_PROXY environment variable to the IP address of the instance metadata service, 169.254.169.254.
+This address does not vary.
+* Once Amazon allocates a network range for your DX, that becomes your range and Amazon will not re-advertise your range to other customers.
+However all Amazon owned addresses can reach you.
+* To find out available CIDR ranges, a custom logic is required.
+* A company has two redundant AWS Direct Connect connections to a VPC.
+The VPC is configured using BGP metrics so that one Direct Connect connection is used as the primary traffic path.
+The company wants the primary Direct Connect connection to fail to the secondary in less than one second.
+For that enable Bidirectional Forwarding Detection (BFD) on the company’s router with a detection minimum interval of 300 ms and a BFD liveness detection multiplier of 3.
+* Create a CloudWatch metric that checks the status of the EC2 StatusCheckFailed metric, add an alarm to the metric, and then create a health check that is based on the state of the alarm.
+This will configure health checks for record sets within the zone that are associated with instances using private hosted zone using Amazon Route 53.
+* If traffic failed to switch over to the backup VPN connection confirm that the same routes are being advertised over both the VPN and Direct Connect.
+* If the domain name received via DHCP should be different for a particular set of instances that are currently in one particular subnet create a new peered VPC, configure the DHCP option set with the different domain name, and re-launch the required instances there.
+* If the origin does not support the ciphers or protocols in the SSL/TLS exchange with CloudFront it can generate HTTP 502 (Bad Gateway).
+* When you configure Amazon SQS to send messages from Amazon VPC, you must enable private DNS and specify endpoints in the format sqs.us-east-2.amazonaws.com.
+* You have 4 VPCs.You need to set up AWS Direct Connect to enable data flow from on-premises to each VPC with minimun cost.
+Create a total of four private VIFs, and enable VPC peering between all VPCs.
+* If the origin server returns an expired certificate, an invalid certificate, or a self-signed certificate, or if the origin server returns the certificate chain in the wrong order, CloudFront drops the TCP connection, returns HTTP status code 502 (Bad Gateway), and sets the X-Cache header to Error from cloudfront.
+* In workspace yo can receive "An error occurred while launching your WorkSpace.
+Please try again." update the company's corporate firewall to allow outbound access to UDP on port 4172 and TCP on port 4172.
+Open inbound ephemeral ports explicitly to allow return communication.